nerva-project/nerva-docs/docs/guides/cli.md

 # NERVA CLI Guide
-Running NERVA from the command-line gives you the most features, flexibility and stability, and is recommended for crypto veterans and newbies alike.
-If you're a less technical user and aren't familiar with the command-line, we know this can be intimidating at first.
-In truth, it's easy and you'll be a pro in no time at all.
-No prior knowledge is assumed in this guide, except basic computer skills.
-Let's get started!
+Running NERVA from the command-line is a good option for those familiar with commands and those who prefer simplicity over Graphical User Interfaces.

 <hr>